 19. Hamilcar Barca

 The best Carthaginian commander of the First Punic War; after which he saved Carthage from destruction at the hands of her own rebellious mercenaries.
 His use of maneuver, ruse, and stratagem to gain tactical advantage presaged the battles of his even greater son; who no doubt learned much from his father.
-He went on to lead a Carthaginian army across Mauritania and into Spain; much of which he conquered for his native city, laying the foundations upon which Hannibal would base his
+He went on to lead a Carthaginian army across Mauritania and into Spain; much of which he conquered for his native city, laying the foundations upon which Hannibal would base his power.

 The ultimate soldier-emperor, renowned equally for his rapid and brilliant campaigns as for his personal valor.
 He delivered Gaul from barbarian occupation, defeating in rapid succession the Franks, Burgundians, and Lygians.
 Crossing the Rhine, he campaigned deeper into German than any Roman general since Germanicus; reaching the Elbe River.
 He next warred in Anatolia against a Roman rebel, defeating other Roman armies; concluding the campaign by bringing to heel the difficult and warlike Isaurian mountain tribes.
 Returning to Gaul, he defeated rebellious legates he had left in command there.
 He brought peace to the empire for the first time in a century.
 He was one of those gifted Illyrian soldier-emperors who saved the empire from dissolution in the 3rd century.